wp-plugins/help-for-wp/readme.txt

 2. Viewing a video right in the back end of WordPress

 == Changelog ==
-1.0.3 Minor fix to load CSS correctlly, where PHP short hand is not supported 1.0.2 Better support for site specific content, more videos added, menu re-organised and code tidy 1.0.1 Bug fix on plugin path
+1.0.4 Minor clean up of CSS and corrected interaction with WordPress errors 1.0.3 Minor fix to load CSS correctly, where PHP short hand is not supported 1.0.2 Better support for site specific content, more videos added, menu re-organised and code tidy 1.0.1 Bug fix on plugin path
 1.0 Initial public release